 Please remember the following to keep everyone safe:

-Stick with six - do not socialise with more than six people
+Stick with six - do not socialise with more than six people or two households

 Judge the risk of COVID-19 to you and your family before entering the play area

 Wash or sanitise your hands before and after using the play area and try not to touch your face while playing